rubyforgood/casa/doc/LINUX_SETUP.md

 # Install Linux Packages
-sudo apt update                    # Check internet for updates sudo apt upgrade -y                # Install updates sudo apt install -y curl           # A command to help fetching and sending data to urls sudo apt install -y git            # In case you don't have it already sudo apt install -y libvips42      # Render images for your local web server sudo apt install -y libpq-dev      # Helps compile C programs to be able to communicate with postgres
+sudo apt update                    # Check internet for updates sudo apt upgrade -y                # Install updates sudo apt install -y git            # In case you don't have it already sudo apt install -y libvips42      # Render images for your local web server sudo apt install -y libpq-dev      # Helps compile C programs to be able to communicate with postgres

+# Optional
+sudo apt install -y curl           # A command to help fetching and sending data to urls sudo apt install -y vim            # A text editor accessible from the command line
 ```

 ```